meta-morpho-sys/ecs-d_tech_test/README.md

 #### Next steps:
-1. Provide for an automatic access to the directory that will be passed as a parameter from outside.
+1. Provide for an dynamic access to the directory that will be passed as a parameter from outside.
+2. Provide a dynamic access to the files that need to be run according to the version delta.